Encruzilhada do Sul

 Encruzilhada do Sul is a municipality in the state of Rio Grande do Sul, Brazil.

 Geography

 Climate

 The climate is humid subtropical (Köppen: Cfa), with hot summers and mild winters, with rare occasions at 0 °C or below, typical of areas at low altitudes in the subtropics.
-It is similar with other cities of Rio Grande do Sul and Santa Catarina on the plains or with cities in eastern Australia.
+It is similar to other cities of Rio Grande do Sul and Santa Catarina on the plains or with cities in eastern Australia.
 The climate is sunny and humid all year round.